Makeup and Spa Services FAQ’s

 Gel, shellac and Acrylic nails grow out with your natural nails.
 Depending on your nail growth and lifestyle, between 2-3 weeks your nails will need to be filled in otherwise the chances of them pulling up, off or chipping is greater.

 I use Micha lashes for my lash extensions.
-They are single hair lashes that come in 3mm, 10mm, 12mm and cluster volume 12mm.
+They are single hair lashes that come in 3mm, 10mm, 12mm.
+My lashes are natural looking, I do not currently do Russian Volume.

 Don’t Touch!
 You can touch your eyes if you need too, but wash your hands first and don’t pick or pull at your new lashes.
 The whole point is to avoid using masquara but Yes you can put mascara on them, but very lightly please.
 Blend mascara from underneath to blend in natural lashes.